This (Updated) guide lists all of the Best Dog Foods for German Shorthaired Pointers this year.

 How many calories do German Shorthaired Pointers need in a day?

-A healthy and active German Shorthaired Pointer weighing in about 55 to 60 pounds needs to consume around 1,500 calories per day.
+A healthy and active German Shorthaired Pointer weighing about 55 to 60 pounds needs to consume around 1,500 calories per day.
 However, if it is engaged in activities like hunting or sports, a GPS about the same weight will need 3,340 calories per day.
 Puppies need an average of 1,250 calories a day.

 How much should my German Shorthaired Pointers weigh?